 In these two iconic pieces, Shephard Fairey uses a photo (Barack Obama and Andre the Giant) then alters it to create an artistic and political message.

 While all these artists appropriate underlying material, their expression and technique vary wildly.
 Here are some more examples showing the range of fan art expression online:

 The question at hand: is fan art considered appropriation or appreciation?
 Potential legal landmines for fan art fall into two main categories: copyright and trademark.
 Here’s what you need to know.

-To be eligible for copyright, a work needs to be an original work of fixed in a tangible medium of expression.
+To be eligible for copyright, a work (fan art work or other type of work) needs to be an original work of fixed in a tangible medium of expression.
 This includes (but is certainly not limited to) literature, music, plays, pictures and architectural works.
 Copyright cannot be applied to concepts, facts, ideas, or other broad principles.
 In both Canada and the US, copyright goes into effect automatically, even if a work is not published.
 The length of copyright varies in each country, but in Canada it lasts 50 years past the death of the creator of the work.